lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 {% include image.html url="/assets/images/02/quad_edge/rot_math.png" classes="fill_black float_right" description="" %}
 <p style="height:12em; display: table-cell; vertical-align: middle;">
 To implement the rotate operation, we need to change both the most and least significant bit.
 The most significant bit alternates between 0 and 1 as we alternate between primal and dual edges.
 But the least significant bit only changes every two steps.
-To realize this, its change is dependent on the most significant bit, i.e. we only alternate it if we rotate from a dual to a primal edge.
+To implement this, its change is dependent on the most significant bit, i.e. we only alternate it if we rotate from a dual to a primal edge.
 </p>
 <br style="clear:both">

-The next step are the `origin(e)`/`dest(e)`/... operations to get the surrounding vertices and faces of an edge.
+The next steps are the `origin(e)`/`dest(e)`/... operations to get the surrounding vertices and faces of an edge.
 The functions to get the origin vertex/face are relatively simple, as we just need to check if the operation is valid for this type of edge (primal vs. dual) and access the corresponding vector in the `Mesh` struct.
-And for the destination and the left/right face we just need to rotate the edge appropriately beforehand and then get the origin of the result.
+And for the destination and the left/right face, we just have to rotate the edge appropriately beforehand and then get the origin of the result.
 ```cpp
 	Vertex origin(const Mesh& mesh)const {
 		assert(!is_dual());